fm94/yolov3-from-scratch/README.md

 If you want to play with the code a bit then:
 - clone the repo
 - run `python detect_image.py --images <path to your image or folder with many images>`
-- The weights are already included and will be automatically loaded
+- you will have to download the weights of a pre-trained network e.g., from `https://pjreddie.com/media/files/yolov3.weights`

 I'll be working on optimizing the code to improve the FPS which will then be used for online object detection .... for videos.